Volunteer at a Children’s Center in Mexico

 Volunteers are welcome to organize side trips for their free time or before or after their project experience.
-Playa Del Carmen offers vibrant nightlife, restaurants and shopping.
-All associated costs and travel expenses are not included in the project fee and need to be factored into the volunteer's own budget.
+Puerto Morelos offers vibrant nightlife, restaurants and shopping.
+All associated costs and travel expenses are not included in the project fee and need to be factored into the volunteer’s own budget.
 There are endless adventures along the Yucatan peninsula as well as opportunities to travel to other nearby destinations in South America.
 Many of these activities involve diving and are located very close to the expedition base: cenote diving near Tulum, diving with turtles in Akumal Bay, wall reef diving off Cozumel island or snorkeling with whale sharks off Holbox island between June and September.

 Rio Lagartos is nearby and is home to great flocks of flamingos and river crocodiles, while Bacalar is known as the lake of seven colors and is a must see if volunteers are happy to travel further afield.

 There are also many ruins and archaeological sites in the region which allow volunteers the opportunity to immerse themselves in the rich Mayan culture, inlcuding Tulum, Coba, Palenque and Merida.

 Staff in the field will provide training on the skills required, but you may benefit from learning more about local history, culture and customs before you travel.